 Many adolescents, who have had intercourse, report regular contraception use.
-More than one third (33% to 39%) report contraception use every time they engage in intercourse.
-45,16 By college, 58% report using some form of contraception every time they have intercourse.
-4 sometimes.17 Another study found that 42% of teenagers, who have had intercourse (male and female, ages 12 to 17), do not use contraception or use it only sometimes1 Other researchers have found that 27% to 32% of teens use no birth control at all during sexual activity.^{5,16,18}
+More than one third (33% to 39%) report contraception use every time they engage in intercourse. ^{45,16} By college, 58% report using some form of contraception every time they have intercourse.

+However, a large number of sexually experienced teenagers use contraception irregularly.
+According to one report, 40% of adolescent females use contraception only sometimes.
+17 Another study found that 42% of teenagers, who have had intercourse (male and female, ages 12 to 17), do not use contraception or use it only sometimes.
+Other researchers have found that 27% to 32% of teens use no birth control at all during sexual activity. ^{5,16,18}